mlcommons/training/recommendation/pytorch/README.md

 ./run_and_time.sh <SEED>
 ```

 Seed 0 has been shown to converge deterministically.

-Recommended metric for
-convergence:  HR = 0.51
+**Note** The current data generation pipeline is run on CPU and is currently
+*very* memory-intensive.
+It is recommended to run using a host VM with at least
+400 GB of memory.
+This is because the entire dataset is read into memory and
+manipulated, in order to generate negative samples and perform global shuffling.

+Work is planned to alleviate these requirements.
+Pull requests are welcome.

 # 3. Dataset/Environment